How to Find a Dependable Contractor – A Checklist

 How to Make a Formal Complaint

-If you are one of the unfortunate ones who were duped by a contractor, there are steps you can take to prevent this from happening to others.
+If you are one of the unfortunate ones who was duped by a contractor, there are steps you can take to prevent this from happening to others.
 The most effective way to file a complaint is by going after their licensing.

 Find out which agency licenses contractors in your state, and file a formal, written complaint.
 Possible agencies include the Home Improvement Commission, the Board of Contractors, or the Department of Licensing and Regulation.
 You should also file a written complaint with the Better Business Bureau and the county and state Consumer Protection Offices.